 Wondering what SEO mistakes you’re making in your online marketing campaign?
-In this post, I’ll let you see that SEO is not dead like some marketers say but not going to stop working any time soon.
-You just have to avoid these SEO mistakes in your online marketing campaign.
+In this post, I’ll let you see that SEO is not dead like some marketers claim but as long as we continue to use search engines to guide our online content consumption choices, SEO wont stop working any time soon.
+You just have to look into avoiding these SEO mistakes in your online marketing campaign.

 The most important aspect of SEO is making your website easy for both users and search engine robots to understand.
 Although search engines have become increasingly sophisticated, they still can’t see and understand a web page the same way a human can.
 SEO helps the engines figure out what each page is about, and how it may be useful for users.

-Let’s dive into those SEO Mistakes that your business should definitely consider investing in your organic SEO efforts;-
+Let’s dive into those SEO Mistakes that your business should definitely consider brushing on for a successful organic search campaign;-

-They say that if you can measure it, then you can improve it.
+They say ‘if you can measure it, then you can improve it’.
 In search engine optimization, measurement is critical to success.
 Professional SEOs track data about rankings, referrals, links, traffic, bounce rate, unique visitors and more to help analyze their SEO strategy and create road maps for success.